 WHAT CAN THE PACIFIC ISLANDER HEALTH PROJECT DO FOR ME?

-To engage Compact of Free Association (COFA) migrants in achieving and maintaining health and well being by working to remove bariers and to assist in accessing needed resources.
-COFA migrants come from three independent countries: the Republic of the Marshall Islands (RFI), the Federated States of Micronesia (FSM), and the Republic of Palau.
+To engage, educate, and empower the Compact of Free Association (COFA) migrants in achieving and maintaining health and well-being by working to remove barriers and to assist in accessing needed resources.
+COFA migrants come from three independent countries: the Republic of the Marshall Islands (RMI), the Federated States of Micronesia (FSM), and the Republic of Palau.

 WHO WE ARE?